-(This item will be undertaken at the beginning of the informal discussions, to allow Members to consider the issues raised by the members of the public)
+(Public speaking on Items 4. and 5. inclusive was undertaken at the beginning of the informal discussions, to allow Members to consider the issues raised by the members of the public.
+Public speaking on Item 6. will be subject to the following rules)